Astlaan/whisper-dictate/README.md

 ### Installation & Execution

-1. Download the latest release executable (e.g., `windows-openai-whisper.exe`) from the releases page.
+1. Download the latest release executable (e.g., `windows-openai-whisper.exe`) and `mp3lame.dll` from the releases page.
+2. Ensure both `windows-openai-whisper.exe` and `mp3lame.dll` are in the same directory.
-2. To start the application, simply double-click the executable.
+3. To start the application, simply double-click the executable.
 It will appear in your system tray.

 ## How to Use